Colin-Whelan/SailthruCommunityDocs/Old & Missing Docs/Sailthru Template Preview Url Guide.md

 ### Robust Detection Function

-For production use, it's better to check multiple images to ensure accuracy:
+For web-based tools, you can automatically detect the account ID by checking multiple images to ensure accuracy:

 ```javascript
 function detectAccountId() {